-Revenue estimates increased approximately \$3,062,771, which consisted mainly of an increase in property tax of \$2,381,450 due to Eastside, Tuscany, Cornerstone and Downtown redevelopment areas experiencing more growth than originally expected.
+Revenue estimates increased \$2,084,237, which consisted mainly of an increase in property tax of \$2,025,001 due to Eastside, Cornerstone and Downtown redevelopment areas experiencing more growth than originally expected.

-Budgeted expenditures were also increased by approximately \$6,135,771, the majority representing an increase to program costs associated with Owner Participation Agreement reimbursements and the Public Education 18% set-aside, both of these directly relate to the increase in property tax revenue, as well as an augmentation to the LifeGuard Arena project of \$2,332,000 and an anticipated write down of land held for sale.
+Budgeted expenditures were also increased by \$6,657,127, the majority representing an increase to program costs associated with Owner Participation Agreement reimbursements and the Public Education 18% set- aside, both of these directly relate to the increase in property tax revenue, as well as carry forwards for several large construction projects in which the Agency is participating with the City.

-Revenues exceeded budget due to greater increases in real and personal property values than anticipated and an increase in investment income.
+Revenues exceeded budget due to greater increases in real and personal property values than anticipated.